-10. You won’t be able to port your mortgage if you rent before buying again
+10. You may not be able to port your mortgage if you rent before buying again

-If you currently have a very good mortgage rate or if you are tied in with a penalty clause if you repay your mortgage early, you may hope to port your mortgage to your new house.
+If you currently have a very good mortgage rate, or if you are tied in with a penalty clause if you repay your mortgage early, you may want to port your mortgage to your new house.

 But if you sell you first house and rent before you buy again, the mortgage on your current house will be paid off in full.
-Which means you won’t be able to port it to your new home.
+Which means you may not be able to port your mortgage to your new home.